Frequently Asked Questions

 Q: What if my group only gets through 1-2 questions each week?

-A: Your time together is not about getting through the content, it’s about the content getting through you.
-If you only answer 1 question because there was a spiritual breakthrough, a woman needed encouragement or your group really had rich conversation, that’s a success!
+A: It’s not about getting through the content, but about getting the content through you.
+If you only answer 1 question because there was a spiritual breakthrough, a woman needed encouragement or your group had rich conversation, that’s a success!
 Let the Spirit of God move, celebrate your wins and above all else…BE KIND!

 Q: Does being a safe place mean we can talk about anything?